gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Imagine if you put your foot into a plain, floppy upper with a sole glued underneath it – your toes would push the upper material out over the tip of the sole on even a mildly tight fit.
 The forefoot area is also prone to abrasion, with the way we step with the very tip of the toe on small footholds and put the shoe’s tip right up against the wall.
 A rand provides more abrasion resistance than the plain upper material would.
+Material choice also makes some difference in the shoe’s fit:
+A softer or sturdier rand around the shoe will determine whether the shoe has more give to accomodate the foot’s natural shape, or will enforce its shape on the toes more.

 Many shoes have more rubber strips glued around them in varying patterns.
 These are mostly to put some level of tension on the shoe to make it want to spring into a certain shape.
-The most common of these is a rubber band around the upper heel/achilles area – this compresses the heel cup in a way that when you put your foot in, it wants to push your foot forward into the toebox.
+The most common of these is a rubber band loop around the upper heel/achilles area – this compresses the heel cup in a way that when you put your foot in, it wants to push your foot forward into the toebox.
-But many more such systems are employed to make the shoe curl more into a downturned shape, pull into a shape that hugs your foot more, and so on.
+But many more such systems are employed to make the shoe curl more into a downturned shape, pull into a shape that hugs your foot more, provide support against deforming without adding thicker material, and so on.

 #### Heel Cup